Datahenge/btu_scheduler_daemon/README.md

-## BTU Scheduler
+## BTU Scheduler Daemon

 ### Purpose

-The purpose of this program is to create a background daemon that:
+The purpose of this program is to create a Linux [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) that:

-1. Stores scheduled tasks (*for now, Python functions living in Frappe and ERPNext*) as RQ Jobs in a Redis queue database.
+1. Transforms `BTU Tasks` (*Python functions living in Frappe and ERPNext*) into [Python RQ Jobs](https://python-rq.org/), in a Redis queue database.
-2. Listens on a Unix Domain Socket for schedule updates sent from web servers (*and thus, indirectly from web clients*)
+2. Listens on a Unix Domain Socket for schedule updates from the [Frappe web server](https://frappeframework.com/).
-3. Periodically (e.g. every 15 minutes) performs a "full-refresh" of the entire BTU Task Schedule data into RQ.
+3. Periodically (e.g. every 15 minutes) performs a "full-refresh" of the entire `BTU Task Schedule` data into RQ.
-4. Very importantly, **enqueues** RQ jobs into the correct queues, at the correct times, based on the Schedules.  (*Redis Queue would be pretty boring without something to populate its queues; this is one such thing.*)
+4. Based on `BTU Task Schedules`, *enqueues* RQ Jobs at the correct moment in time.

 ### Official Documentation
 The [Official Documentation](https://datahenge.github.io/btu_scheduler_daemon/) is hosted on a GitHub Pages Site.
-All the markdown for that site is right here in this repository, in the `docs` directory.
+The markdown for that site is located in this GitHub repository, in the `docs` directory.

 ### Why did I make this?
-Read [here](docs/why_the_btu.md) for more about why I needed to create this application.
+The answer to that question is [here](docs/why_the_btu.md) in the Official Documentation.

 ### Prerequisites